DTC 336: Multimedia Design (formerly Composition & Design)

 Instructor Absence / Class Cancellations

 In the event of instructor absence or class cancellation, you will receive a notification via email and there will be an announcement placed on Blackboard.
 If your teacher is absent or class is cancelled, please check your email carefully for a message from your instructor regarding what you should complete for the following class.
 As a rule, expect to complete readings and work that is due for that day, as assigned on the class schedule.
-An additional blog post or group critique may be assigned to make up participation points for the day.
-Just because your instructor is absent does not meet class is not meeting.
+Small group work or critique may be assigned in the event of instructor illness: Just because your instructor is absent does not meet class is not meeting.

 – – – – –

 You are permitted four absences for this class.
 Save them for when you are sick or have an emergency.
 Each additional absence beyond the fourth will result in the reduction of your final grade by one full letter.
 So, if your final grade is a B- and you have five total absences, your new final grade for the course is a C-.

 Attendance is mandatory on critique and presentation days.
 Absence on a critique day will affect your grade for the project that is due that day.
 If you absolutely must miss class on a critique day, arrange to hand in your project early.